Dre Campbell Farm

 You can also try garlic tea.

-Just blend two bulbs of garlic in a cup of water.
+To give it a try, blend 2 garlic bulbs with 1 cup of water.
 Afterward, mix the concentrated garlic water with a gallon of water.

 12. Actinovate AG Biofungicide

 Actinovate AG is an organic biofungicide.
-It uses a helpful microbe to combat damping off and other soil-borne diseases.
+It uses a beneficial microbe to combat damping-off and other soil-borne diseases.

 Prepare it according to the package instructions and apply it to the soil before the disease takes hold.
 However, it also works in the early stages of disease development.